 This data from Argonne National Laboratories, show that the total manufacturing process including the extraction and transport of raw materials for lithium ion batteries are more than 4 times the lead acid value.
 Regarding the extraction of materials, the supply of basic cathode materials such as cobalt and manganese and lithium are not completely certain.
 The extraction and recovery processes exist but the number of mines and manufacturing sites may limit supply if demands significantly increases.
 The geo-political map also predicts uncertainty for some sources of these materials.

 The recyclability and safety of these chemistries are important factors.
 It is known that almost all of the components in lead acid batteries are 100% recycled whereas there are no commercial processes for recycling lithium ion batteries.
 This situation is understandable when you consider that the more expensive components of Li, Co, Mn etc. are only a small fraction of the total lithium ion batteries.
 For example, Lithium is around 4% of the total cell weight.
 Add to this the obvious fact that Lithium is highly reactive (the basis of its high energy density), which understandably makes it expensive to extract from the waste.
 The additional factor of complexity with many different materials in its construction makes recycling difficult, both technically and economically.
 The result?
 There is simply no commercial incentive to recycle these batteries.
 For this reason, recycling facilities are still at pilot stage and mostly government funded.

 At present the vast majority of scrapped lithium ion batteries are stockpiled waiting for either a technological breakthrough or legislation to force their recycling.
 If the latter were to be implemented then there would be a cost, ultimately to the consume.
-This would further increase the price of the Li-ion cell compared with lead acid.
+This would further increase the price of the Li-ion cell compared with lead acid battery types.